MarleyPlant/OpenPanel-Compose-Manager/README.md

 - readme.txt must be present for module to be visible
 - .py file must have same name as the folder
+- category in readme must be one of already defined sections from dashboard page
+-